 Club Handicap

 Typically, on the second Tuesday of the month, we offer an informal 5-kilometre time trial as a low-key competition and to give you an opportunity to assess your running progress.
-There is a Summer and Winter series with a different course for each though of roughly the same length.
+There’s a Summer and Winter series with a different course for each though of roughly the same length.
+Race results and details of individual, age-related, performances are published after each event.

 Mackay Mile

-The orange vests of Durham City Harriers have long been a distinctive presence at events across the North of England and beyond.
-Competitive sport is in our DNA.
+The orange vests of Durham City Harriers have long been a familiar sight at events across the North of England and beyond.
+While competitive sport is at the core of what we do, we value equally, members whose personal goals might be different – so long as you’re ready to pull on the orange and wear it with pride!

 Track & Field Athletics

-DCH members participate routinely in North East Senior, Masters and Junior athletics leagues (NESDL, NEYDL, NECAA).
-The club also encourages members (and parents of juniors) to volunteer and train for technical official roles, which not only supports the events themselves but also adds to the club’s points for each meeting.
+We compete in several athletics leagues and encourage members (as well as parents of juniors) to volunteer and train for technical official roles.
+Not only does it support continuation of the events but also adds to the club’s points at each meeting.

 Cross-Country